 This is a dynamic EQ-type effect that alters the EQ of the signal relative to the amplitude of the signal.

-When a note is played on a guitar, bass or any other instrument, a transient is produced.
+A transient is produced when a note is played on a guitar, bass, or any other instrument.
 The harder/louder the note is played, the larger the transient.

 The transient is a fast increase and decrease in amplitude (of a sound wave or audio signal) that contains much of the harmonic content and timbre of the sound/signal.